jmatzke1/100-days-of-code-master/log.md

 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)

+### Day 2: March 26, Monday

+**Today's Progress**: Did some research and a little work on making an angualr calculator using the school template.
+Did some free code camp work also

+**Thoughts**
+maybe should use new project and make a component for the calculator **Link(s) to work** devdoc looks like a lot of fun

 ### Day <>: <month> <date> 25, <day>

 **Today's Progress**: I